Zach Miner: Kansas City Royals

 Miner signed a minor league contract with the Kansas City Royals on December 31, 2010.

-Detroit Tigers
+Detroit Tigers (second stint)

 On April 20, 2012, Miner was traded back to the Detroit Tigers for cash considerations.

 Philadelphia Phillies

 Miner signed a minor league contract with Philadelphia in December 2012.
 He received a call up to the big leagues on August 3, and on September 20, joined the Phillies starting rotation after Kyle Kendrick was shut down for the remainder of the season.
-He elected free agency on October 8.
-He was outrighted off the roster on October 3, 2013.
+Miner made three starts, none lasting more than 4 innings.
+In his final MLB appearance on September 29, he took the loss after allowing 5 runs in 2 1/3 innings to Atlanta.
+In his first big league action since 2009, Miner was 0–2 with a 4.40 ERA in 28 2/3 innings.
+He was outrighted off the roster on October 3, then he elected free agency on October 7.

 Seattle Mariners

-Miner signed a minor league deal with the Seattle Mariners on February 13, 2014.
-He was released on June 9, 2014.
+Miner signed a minor league deal with the Seattle Mariners on February 13, 2014 that included a spring training invitation.
+He pitched in 21 games for the Triple-A Tacoma Rainiers, with a grim 8.60 ERA in his last stint in American affiliated baseball.
+He was released on June 9.

 Lamigo Monkeys

-Shortly after his release from the Mariners, Miner signed with the Lamigo Monkeys of the Chinese Professional Baseball League.
+Shortly after his release from the Mariners, Miner signed with the Lamigo Monkeys of the Chinese Professional Baseball League in Taiwan.
+In five starts, he had a 9.00 ERA.